Subsono1/Keepcalorie/README.md

 Keepcalorie will offer a way to keep track of your daily calories intake. leave messages and compare it to others

--Will design mobile first.
+- Will design mobile first.
--Will have a new log entry window.
+- Will have a new log entry window.
--Will have a logged entries.
-Page will render all the information from user's information -will Have in total a create, delete and update system.
+- Will have a logged entries.
+Page will render all the information from user's information
+- will Have in total a create, delete and update system.
--will have a calorie calculator section(need to get apporval, is an external widget calculator.)
+- will have a calorie calculator section(need to get apporval, is an external widget calculator.)
 <br>

 #### Goals

--Create logs for calories intake and compare to others.
+- Create logs for calories intake and compare to others.
--Put comments to track the calories intake.
+- Put comments to track the calories intake.

 <br>